-2. Contractors shall include the Authority as an additional assured.
-All insurances required under this regulation shall be endorsed to provide that the underwriters waive any rights of recourse, including subrogation rights against the Authority in relation to Exploitation.

-3. The obligation under an exploitation contract to maintain appropriate insurance policies is a fundamental term of the contract.
-Should a Contractor fail to maintain the insurance required under these Regulations, the Secretary-General shall issue a compliance order under regulation 101.

-4. A Contractor shall not materially modify or terminate any insurance policy without the prior consent of the Secretary-General.

-5. A Contractor shall notify the Secretary-General immediately if the insurer terminates the policy or modifies the terms of insurance.

-6. A Contractor shall notify the Secretary-General immediately upon receipt of claims made under its insurance policies.
+- 2. Contractors shall include the Authority as an additional assured.
+A Contractor shall use its best endeavours to ensure that all insurances required under this regulation shall be endorsed to provide that the underwriters waive any rights of recourse, including subrogation rights against the Authority in relation to Exploitation. - 3.
+The obligation under an exploitation contract to maintain appropriate insurance policies is a fundamental term of the contract.
+Should a Contractor fail to maintain the insurance required under these Regulations, the Secretary-General shall issue a compliance order under regulation 101. - 4.
+A Contractor shall not materially modify or terminate any insurance policy without the prior consent of the Secretary-General. - 5.
+A Contractor shall notify the Secretary-General immediately if the insurer terminates the policy or modifies the terms of insurance. - 6.
+A Contractor shall notify the Secretary-General immediately upon receipt of claims made under its insurance policies.